evildmp/BrachioGraph/docs/get-started/drive.rst

     bg.pen.rpi.set_servo_pulsewidth(18, <value>)

-to find a good pair of up/down values (when the pin lifts the pen away from the paper, ``value`` is 1500).
-Then you can include them in your initialisation of the
-BrachioGraph, by supplying ``pw_up`` and ``pw_down``
+to find a good pair of up/down values.
+Then you can include them in your initialisation of the BrachioGraph, by supplying ``pw_up`` and ``pw_down``

 Of course your arms may be a few degrees off.
 Don't worry about that now.